Math Placement Exam

 Take your math placement exam - NOW!

-Effective Spring 2012, all new freshmen coming to Washington State University are required to take the ALEKS Math Placement Exam for placement into math classes.
-All new transfer students who do not already have credit for a course that satisfies mathematics proficiency requirement [N] or is a prerequisite for an [N] course are required to take the ALEKS Math Placement Exam also.
+Students planning to earn a bachelor’s degree from Washington State University (WSU) are required to complete a Quantitative Reasoning course [QUAN].
+For many majors, this requirement is satisfied by completing a math course.
+All students planning to take a math course at WSU must take the ALEKS Math Placement Exam to determine math placement unless they have a qualifying AP Calculus Exam score.
+All new transfer students who do not already have credit for a course that satisfies the mathematics proficiency requirement [QUAN] or is a prerequisite for a [QUAN] course are required to take the ALEKS Math Placement Exam as well.
 Information about the ALEKS Math Placement Exam is given below.

 WSU math placement through ALEKS

 Washington State University in Vancouver requires the WSU Math Placement Exam through ALEKS to assess a student's prerequisite mathematical knowledge for course placement.
 ALEKS is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student's mathematical knowledge, reports its findings to the student, and then if necessary provides the student with a learning environment for bringing this knowledge up to an appropriate level for course placement.